Sorting DynamoDB on a Changing Attribute

 which DynamoDB allows, because status isn't a base-table key.
 DynamoDB then

 re-propagates the GSI entry automatically to its new sorted position.
-One write, no
+One API call,

-The trade-off: the GSI is eventually consistent and costs extra storage/writes — but for a value that changes often, that's far cheaper than delete-and-recreate on every change.
+The GSI is eventually consistent and costs extra storage/writes — but for a value that changes often, that's somewhat cheaper (~3 vs 4 write units) and much simpler than delete-and-recreate on every change.

 Designing the keys in DynoTable